For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Adjust Strategy If Activity Is Low

 The most probable issue would be that you have priced your home too high.
-This issue happens with FSBO and Realtors alike.
+This issue happens with for sale by owner properties and Realtor listings alike.
 If a home is not receiving good showing activity, it’s either due to price, condition, or marketing.
 You’ll need to be very intuned with your local listing activity to know where to adjust in this situation.

 Step 4: Close The Deal